 Lay the oyster flat in your hand and hold it in place.
 Insert the tip of the oyster knife into the “hinge” at the back of the oyster and gently twist the edge of the knife to pry it open.
 Carefully cut the muscle away from the shell by sliding the knife horizontally along the inside top of the shell.
 This method is really not difficult if you happen to have an oyster knife and a cut-resistant glove.

-The second method I read about and tried was using a paring knife.
+The second method used to shuck an oyster is using a paring knife.

 Start at the front or side of the oyster (not the hinge) and gently insert the knife between the line where the top and bottom shells meet.
 Once it starts to open, twist the knife 90 degrees and cut the adductor muscle that connects the top and bottom shells.
 I tried this method and although some folks think its pure genius I see it as a way to get some pretty nasty cuts on your hands.
 I don’t recommend this method unless you have a cut-resistant glove.

-The third method is using a flat head screwdriver.
+The third method to shuck an oyster uses a flat head screwdriver.

 A flat-head screwdriver works pretty much the same way an oyster knife will.
 And since just about everyone has a flat head screwdriver it makes it the perfect replacement for an oyster knife.

 Find the shortest thick-bladed screwdriver you have and wash it thoroughly.